vmohan7/Arimaa/README.md

 CS 229 Project

 How to run the starter code:
+- Clone / pull latest code
-- Open Eclipse and import project into workspace
+- Open Eclipse and select File -> New -> Java Project
+- Uncheck "Use Default Location" and browse for the "ArimaaBot" directory in this git repo
+- Right click on the directory in the project browser -> Run as... -> Run Configurations
-- Run ArimaaEngine.java using these VM arguments: -Xmx500000000
+- Click the "Arguments" tab, enter these VM arguments, and hit apply: -Xmx500000000
-- Profit???
+- Run ArimaaEngine.java

 Migrating Data:
 - Get zip from Google Drive